jonahnathan0/jonahnathan0.github.io/index.md

 ## Career Objectives

-I am passionate about using data and strategy to solve real-world business problems.
-With a strong background in finance and analytics, I enjoy finding ways to drive smarter decision-making.
-I am open to a range of career paths, including roles in analytics, strategy, consulting, and financial analysis, where I can apply my skills and continue learning from experienced professionals.
-Long-term, I aspire to start my own company and am eager to build the knowledge and experience needed to make that a reality.
+I’m a rising senior at Lehigh University studying Finance and Business Analytics, and a Dean’s List student with a strong academic foundation in data, strategy, and technology.
+I’m passionate about leveraging these strengths to solve real-world business challenges.
+With experience at the intersection of finance and analytics, I bring a data-driven mindset to uncover insights and drive smarter decision-making.
+I’m especially interested in how AI and emerging technologies are transforming how businesses operate and compete.
+I’m open to a range of opportunities in analytics, strategy, consulting, and financial analysis - especially roles where I can apply my skills in data-driven problem-solving and contribute meaningful work while continuing to learn from experienced professionals in dynamic, tech-forward environments.

 ---